justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Factory Method.md

 Both classes are abstract, and clients have to subclass them to realize their application-specific implementations.
 To create a drawing application, for example,we define the classes DrawingApplication and DrawingDocument.

 The Application classis responsible for managing Documents and will create them as required—when the user selects Open or New from a menu, for example.
-Because the particular Document subclass to instantiate is application-specific,the Application class can't predict the subclass of Document to instantiate—the Application class only knows when a new document should be created, not what kind of Document to create.
+Because the particular Document subclass to instantiate is application-specific,the Application class can't predict the subclass of Document to instantiate—the Application class only knows when a new document should be created, not what kind of Document to create.

 This creates a dilemma: The framework must instantiate classes, but it only knows about abstract classes, which it cannot instantiate.
 The Factory Method pattern offers a solution.
 It encapsulates the knowledge of which Document subclass to create and moves this knowledge out of the framework

 Application subclasses redefine an abstract CreateDocument operation on Application to return the appropriate Document subclass.
 Once an Application subclass is instantiated, it can then instantiate application-specific Documents without knowing their class.
 We call CreateDocument a factory method because it's responsible for "manufacturing" an object.